tanghao-xiaomi/docs/en/device_dev_guide/connection/telephony/telephonytool/call.md

 #### Description

-The `unlisten-call` command is used to cancel listening for changes in call status, emergency numbers, and ringback tone changes.
+The `unlisten-call` command is used to stop monitoring call state changes, emergency number changes, and ringback tone changes.

-#### Syntax
+#### Format

 ```Bash
 unlisten-call [watch_id]
 ```

-- watch_id: Corresponds to the return value of the `listen-call` command, used to identify the event to stop monitoring.
+- `watch_id`: The ID returned by the `listen-call` command, which identifies the event to stop monitoring.

 #### Example